 - You must include a total of at least 1 hour of video evidence but not greater than 3 hours of video footage to support all of your claims for Standards A-E. Each video segment should:

-- Be the original footage taken during the PD training or instructional delivery.
-The segment should not be altered using digital editing software and should truthfully represent the actions and interactions that occurred during that portion of the professional development program .
+- Be the original footage taken during the PD training or instructional delivery (for synchronous PD); original footage of teachers implementing what they have learned in PD (for synchronous or asynchronous PD); and/or videos created for, and used in, your PD (for synchronous or asynchronous PD).
+The segment should truthfully represent the actions and interactions that occurred during that portion of the professional development program .
 You may add title screens just prior to a video segment to clarify the purpose of the segment as evidence for the application but such title screens are NOT required.